featherhawk essences

 What if I don't have a PayPal® account?

-If you do not wish to use the PayPal® shopping cart or send your payment using PayPal®, contact featherhawk by phone (812.949.0478 or 877.226.7858 toll free in the U.S.) or email (nanci@featherhawk.com) to make other payment arrangements.
-You can also order by mail or fax.
+If you don't want to use PayPal®, contact featherhawk by phone (812.949.0478 or 877.226.7858 toll free in the USA) or email nanci at featherhawk dot com to make other payment arrangements.
 For details go to the How To Order page.
-[Top]

 The information in this web site is for educational purposes only.
 It has not been evaluated by the United States Food and Drug Administration (FDA) and is not intended to diagnose, treat, cure or prevent any disease.
 Consult your health care professional if you have any questions.